Skip to Content

 Walk 19: Circuit the Courts

-Category: MODERATE.
+Category: EASY.
 Only climb is Plimmer Steps

 Cross the road and just past the Occidental Hotel on the corner of Lambton Quay and Ballance St walk a short distance and you will see the Wellington District Court.
-Don’t linger here but cross the road and inspect the new Supreme Court building which was opened by Prince William in January 2010.
+Don’t linger here but cross the road an inspect the new Supreme Court building which was opened by Prince William in January 2010.

 Walk inside the building and look through a viewing window into the ovoid shaped courtroom which is clad with 2,294 diamond shaped panels of Southland silver beech.
 The panelling represents a kauri cone.